DeepLink-org/transformers/docs/source/en/model_doc/decision_transformer.md

  Decision Transformer matches or exceeds the performance of state-of-the-art model-free offline RL baselines on Atari, OpenAI Gym, and Key-to-Door tasks.*

+Tips:

-This version of the model is for tasks where the state is a vector.
+This version of the model is for tasks where the state is a vector, image-based states will come soon.

 This model was contributed by [edbeeching](https://huggingface.co/edbeeching).
 The original code can be found [here](https://github.com/kzl/decision-transformer).